Generalized Data Thinning Using Sufficient Statistics: Indirect thinning of general exponential families

 Examples \ref{ex:beta} and \ref{ex:gamma1} enable us to thin a random variable into an arbitrary number of independent random variables.
 However, unlike in the examples in Section~\ref{sec:natural-exp-fam}, the resulting folds are not identically distributed.

 In Examples~\ref{ex:beta} and \ref{ex:gamma1}, the function $S(\cdot)$ through which we indirectly thin $X$ is invertible.
-We now consider a case in which $S(\cdot)$ is neither invertible, nor scalar-valued.
-Specifically, let $X=(X_1,\ldots,X_n)$ represent a sample of $n$ independent and identically distributed normal observations with unknown mean $\theta_1$ and variance $\theta_2$.
-Using ideas from Theorem~\ref{thm:natural-exponential-families} and Proposition~\ref{prop:exp-family}, we thin $X$ through the sample mean and sample variance.
+Supplement D considers indirect thinning of a sample of $n$ independent and identically distributed normal random variables with both mean and variance unknown.
+This provides an example of a case in which $S(\cdot)$ is neither invertible, nor scalar-valued.